 The holidays aren’t always the Hallmark card ideal for many families.
 Add an autoimmune disease and additional restrictions into the mix, and it can cause extra undue stress to an already stressful time of year.
 Here are some great tips and ideas to help you manage your autoimmune condition during the holidays and to help you enjoy your time with family and friends.

 You know what causes autoimmune conditions and flare-ups to get worse?
 Stress.
-These are some great tips curated by industry health experts to help you enjoy the holiday season without all of the extra stress.
+These are some great tips to help you enjoy the holiday season without all of the extra stress.

 Be Your Own Advocate

 Fast forward again to Thanksgiving 2015.
-I had completely changed my diet and nutrition thanks to Hashimoto’s and was still trying to figure everything out.
+I had completely changed my diet and nutrition thanks to Hashimoto’s and was still trying to figure out how to eat and cope.
 Everything that was on the traditional Thanksgiving menu was off limits.
 I explained to my family that I wouldn’t be eating the same food, but not to worry, I’ll bring along my own.
 That year, we drove up to Pennsylvania to my parent’s retirement home.
 They had a lovely Thanksgiving buffet for the residents.
 I packed my own “Thanksgiving” meal in a lunch box and unpacked it onto an empty plate while everyone was at the buffet.
 It didn’t matter that I was eating my own food.
 The day was about being together as a family.

 You ARE going to get tired.
 You will probably have food restrictions.
 What do you need to communicate about?
 Make a list and do it ahead of time.